 However, few of us make the connection between what we eat and stress relief.
-Each with its own logical reason, the following six foods (and beverages) are beneficial to anyone that wants to veer towards relaxation:
+Each with its own logical reason, the following six foods (and beverages) are beneficial to anyone who wants to prioritize relaxation in their lives.

-- Celery – Commonly regarded as crunchy water or a vehicle for ranch dressing, celery in and of itself is a brilliant dietary secret.
+1. Celery – Commonly regarded as crunchy water or a vehicle for ranch dressing, celery in and of itself is a brilliant dietary secret.
 Historically, celery was regarded as an antidote for stress, with Hippocrates prescribing the vegetable as a tonic for those suffering from nervous tension.
 Today, nutritionists recognize the daily ingestion of celery as an effective plan to lower high blood pressure.
 Several theories explain the physiological mechanism behind celery’s effectiveness, but the connection between celery’s ability to lower blood pressure and relaxation is irrefutable.

-- Milk – There is a reason for the folk remedy calling for a warm glass of milk before bed.
+3. Milk – There is a reason for the folk remedy calling for a warm glass of milk before bed.
 Because it contains tryptophan, which converts to serotonin, milk can help with relaxation and sleep.
 According to a 2005 study published in the Archives of Internal Medicine, a high intake of calcium and vitamin D (like in drinking a daily glass of low-fat milk) may reduce the depression and anxiety typical of pre-menstrual syndrome.

-- Green Tea – Although this beverage contains the stimulant caffeine, green tea is unique in that it contains high levels of L-theanine, an amino acid that reduces stress, promotes relaxation and enhances mood by stimulating the production of alpha brain waves.
+5. Green Tea – Although this beverage contains the stimulant caffeine, green tea is unique in that it contains high levels of L-theanine, an amino acid that reduces stress, promotes relaxation, and enhances mood by stimulating the production of alpha brain waves.
 Our usual wakened state is associated with beta brain waves, while the calmer and more relaxed state is alpha brain waves.
 In addition, green tea can lower high blood pressure, a precursor to relaxation in someone with hypertension.

-- Cold Water Fish – Cold water fish like mackerel, tuna, salmon, sardines and herring are high in omega-3 fatty acids.
+6. Cold Water Fish – Cold water fish like mackerel, tuna, salmon, sardines and herring are high in omega-3 fatty acids.
 Omega-3s help boost serotonin levels while suppressing the production of anxiety-related hormones cortisol and adrenaline.
 In addition, omega-3s have been shown to lower high blood pressure.

 Carefully choosing the food that you eat can make a substantial impact on how your body reacts and adapts to everyday stressors.
 Especially when avoiding foods that aggravate stress and employing other techniques for relaxation, consciously eating the right foods contributes to your ability to relax.